 5. Embrace the big technology shifts of digital marketing: mobile, video and voice search.

 Mobile traffic outpaced desktop traffic long ago.
 But can your website pass Google’s Mobile Friendliness Test?
 Have you looked at your Google Analytics reports to see how mobile visitors behave on your site?

 Video is set to make up 79% of global Internet traffic by 2020.
 Is even 20% of your content in video format?
 Do you have a YouTube presence, or are you including YouTube videos in your advertising mix?
 Are you including videos in your social media feeds?

 And then there’s voice search.
 Comscore has said voice will make up half of all searches by 2020.
 Google has said 20% of searches were voice searches back in 2016.
 There’s money to be made in voice search, too. $1.8 billion worth of goods were sold in the U.S. in 2017 via voice commerce.
 So make a resolution to optimize your site for voice search this year.
 Even a few days of work could deliver major returns.

 Smart marketers test.
 Data-driven marketers test.
 Do you?
 Even a 1% daily improvement can net out to a 37.78x improvement by the end of the year.

 7. Find at least one thing to stop doing.

 We opened this post writing about doing more.
 So let’s close by talking about doing less.

-But which marketing tactic could you cut in 2019?
 Is there a social media platform you could scale back on without too much consequence?
 Is it time to stop sending out cold emails for client pitches?
 Or maybe it’s time to trim back on networking events?
 Or to skip that one lame conference?